FlexibleEngineCloud/terraform-provider-flexibleengine/docs/resources/waf_dedicated_domain.md

 * `certificate_id` - (Optional, String) Specifies the certificate ID.
 This parameter is mandatory when `client_protocol` is set to HTTPS.

-* `policy_id` - (Optional, String) Specifies the policy ID associated with the domain.
+* `policy_id` - (Optional, String, ForceNew) Specifies the policy ID associated with the domain.
 If not specified, a new policy will be created automatically.
+Changing this creates a new domain.

 * `proxy` - (Optional, Bool) Specifies whether a proxy is configured.
 Default value is `false`.